LucaBonfiglioli/pipewine/docs/tutorial/actions.md

 ### Built-in Operators

 Pipewine has some useful generic operators that are commonly used in many workflows.
 Here is a list of the currently available built-in operators with a brief explanation.
-For more in-depth documentation, refer to the API reference.
+More in-depth documentation in the API reference.

 **Iteration operators:** operators that operate on single datasets changing their length or the order of samples.